 A funny thing happened on our Southern road trip: we got distracted—for a week—by Wilmington, North Carolina.
-Hoping to explore some historic Southern towns, antebellum homes and Civil War sites, maybe with a little beach time thrown in, my husband, Michael, and I began our sojourn at the city on the Cape Fear River.
+Hoping to explore some historic Southern towns, historic homes and Civil War sites, maybe with a little beach time thrown in, my husband, Michael, and I began our sojourn at the city on the Cape Fear River.

-To our delight, we discovered a city rich in history, with wonderful colonial and antebellum architecture and military sites, funky shops and cafes, all only a jaunt from sparkling sand beaches.
+To our delight, we discovered a city rich in history, with wonderful colonial and 1800s architecture and military sites, funky shops and cafes, all only a jaunt from sparkling sand beaches.
 While Charleston and Savannah have long been popular Southern destinations, Wilmington has been quietly aging gracefully, waiting to be discovered by discriminating travelers.

 Founded in 1740, Wilmington’s location near the juncture of the Cape Fear River and the Atlantic Ocean has made it an important port along the Southeastern seaboard for over 200 years.
 The city’s strategic setting during the Revolutionary and Civil wars, coupled with its rich shipping heritage, brought a level of wealth and sophistication to a beautiful section of Carolina coastline.

 Today the Port City, as it’s known, is a size that Goldilocks would proclaim as “just right.”
-The downtown is large enough to offer big city amenities, while everything is still within walking distance.
+The downtown is large enough to offer big-city amenities, while everything is still within walking distance.
 We enjoyed an alfresco lunch at Elijah’s on Wilmington’s waterfront Riverwalk, sampling beers from some of the city’s craft breweries—my favorite was a Belgian from the wonderfully named Flytrap Brewing (named for the Venus flytrap, the quirky plant that is indigenous to the region).
 Watching marine traffic peacefully glide by, it was the perfect setting to take in the skyline and plan some touring.

 My husband is a military history buff so the minute he saw the silhouette of the Battleship NORTH CAROLINA berthed across the river, it was obvious what was on his itinerary.
 I’m more interested in old homes and gardens, and Wilmington has several to explore, so we decided to branch off and explore on our own for the afternoon.